lrspeiser/Geometry-Gated-Gravity/paper.md

 With one global parameter set, the G³ disk surrogate (LogTail) reaches **≈90%** median outer accuracy on galaxy rotation curves, reproduces a **tight, curved RAR**, matches the **isothermal $1/R$** weak‑lensing shape with realistic amplitudes, and yields BTFR slopes in the expected range when anchored to catalog baryonic masses.
 The CMB TT envelopes limit any late‑time lensing‑like smoothing to **≲0.6%** (95% CL), and the Planck φφ amplitude is consistent with unity after proper normalization.

 The **G³ field law** carries the scaling to clusters: using one global, geometry‑aware tuple (fixed on SPARC and tied to $(r_{1/2},\bar\Sigma)$), we apply the same field equation to galaxy clusters with comprehensive baryon accounting.
 The implementation now defaults to total‑baryon comparators (gas×√clumping + stars) with geometry scalars computed from the same 3D density grid used by the PDE solver, ensuring complete parity.
 Extended cluster samples including A1795, A478, and A2029 with ACCEPT‑quality profiles are now included.
 The one‑law, category‑blind hypothesis thus explains disks and lensing and extends naturally to clusters with no halos and no per‑object dials.

+**Important caveat:** Comprehensive cluster lensing analysis reveals that G³ in its current universal form **under-predicts strong lensing by a factor of ~6**, achieving maximum mean convergence of only 0.17 where 1.0 is needed for Einstein rings.
+This indicates fundamental scale limitations requiring either modified parameters at cluster scales or acknowledgment that the universal formula applies primarily to the galaxy regime (10-100 kpc).

 ---